urbit/old-doc/reference/arvo/vane/ford.md

       (sloe p.gow)
 ```

 We call `++fang` to get the mark definition door.
+This is documented under
-If getting the mark fails, we
+`%vale`.
+If getting the mark fails, we produce null because we can't translate
-produce null because we can't translate a non-existent mark into anything.
+a non-existent mark into anything.

 Otherwise, we examine the door.
 The door may have a `++garb`, which is simply a
 list of marks which know how to translate from the current one.
 There must be a